chhjel/HealthCheck/README.md

     Service = dataExportService,
     // Optionally provide preset storage if needed PresetStorage = dataExportPresetStorage
-    // Optionally configure exporters, by default a CSV exporter is configured
+    // Optionally configure exporters, by default a CSV exporter is configured.
-    // Exporters = ..
+    // Exporters = new IHCDataExportExporter[]
+    // {
+    //     new HCDataExportExporterCSV(),
+    //     new HCDataExportExporterXlsx() // Excel exporter can be found in the nuget package HealthCheck.Module.DataExport.Exporter.Excel
+    // }
 }));
 ```